-Trinity College prohibits sex discrimination in employment at Trinity and in the College's educational programs and activities.
-This policy specifically prohibits sexual harassment, defined as unwelcome conduct of a sexual nature determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to education or employment, typically understood as hostile environment sexual harassment.
-For the purposes of this policy, the term "sexual harassment" encompasses hostile environment sexual harassment, quid pro quo sexual harassment, as well as sexual assault, domestic violence, dating violence, and stalking.
+Trinity College prohibits discrimination on the basis of sex or gender in the College's education programs and activities, including in admissions and employment.
+This policy has been drafted to comply with Title IX of the Education Amendments of 1972 ("Title IX") and its implementing regulations, including the final Title IX regulations issued by the U.S. Department of Education's Office for Civil Rights in May 2020.
+This policy also is drafted to comply with relevant portions of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act"), as amended by relevant provisions of the Violence Against Women Reauthorization Act of 2013 ("VAWA").
+This policy specifically prohibits sexual harassment, including hostile environment sexual harassment (unwelcome conduct of a sexual nature determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to education or employment) and quid pro quo sexual harassment.
+For the purposes of this policy, the term "sexual harassment" also encompasses sexual assault, domestic violence, dating violence, and stalking.
 Unlike hostile environment sexual harassment, these other offenses need not be "severe, pervasive, and objectively offensive" to violate this policy.

-The College takes allegations of sexual harassment seriously and has established procedures for the reporting and prompt, fair, and impartial adjudication of sexual harassment complaints, from the initial response to the final result.
-This policy describes the mechanisms for reporting and adjudicating allegations of sexual harassment in all its forms.
-Trinity College has adopted other policies that prohibit sex discrimination more broadly, including forms of sexual misconduct that may not fall within this policy's definition of sexual harassment.
+The College is committed to maintaining an environment free from discrimination and harassment on the basis of sex or gender and has established procedures for the reporting and prompt, equitable, and impartial resolution of sexual harassment reports and complaints, from the initial response to the final result.
+This policy describes the mechanisms for reporting and formally and informally resolving reports of sexual harassment that occur within the College's education programs or activities in the United States, as described below.
+Trinity College has adopted other policies, including those in the Student Handbook and Employee Handbook that prohibit sex discrimination more broadly, including forms of sexual misconduct that may not fall within this policy's definition of sexual harassment or that occur outside the United States but still within the College's education programs or activities.
 The prohibitions in those policies may overlap with those of this policy.
-This policy is Trinity College's official policy governing sexual harassment.
+This policy, however, is Trinity College's official policy governing sexual harassment.
 It supersedes any other existing policy, and to the extent there is a conflict with other policies, this policy shall prevail.

-The College reserves the right to amend this policy, without advance notice, in order to update important information and to ensure ongoing compliance with applicable laws.
+The College reserves the right to amend this policy, without advance notice, to update important information and to ensure ongoing compliance with applicable laws.